Last Updated on July 9, 2020

 - This dessert is almond milk-based.
-Aldi has another vegan non-dairy dessert that is oat milk-based, and you can read about that here.
+If you’re looking for information about Aldi’s coconut milk ice cream, click here.
+In the past, Aldi also sold an oat milk-based ice cream, and you can read about that here.

 - You can read our roundup of many of Aldi’s vegan Earth Grown products at this link.

 Aldi keeps introducing new products in its Special Buy (ALDI Find) Earth Grown vegan line, including the Earth Grown Non-Dairy Frozen Dessert.
 This is ice cream that substitutes almond milk for cow’s milk.
 No one in my house eats a strictly vegan diet, and no one here is lactose intolerant, but we had to try this new product simply out of curiosity.
 We wondered how it compared to regular ice cream in terms of taste and texture.
 (Be aware that this is a limited-time ALDI Find product, and once it’s gone, we don’t know if or when it will return to Aldi.)

 The Earth Grown Non-Dairy Frozen Dessert comes in a one-pint container (473 mL) and nets three 2/3-cup-sized servings per container.
 In other words, these are small, so don’t eat the entire container all at once unless you want to eat 600 calories in one sitting.
 But if you do, I won’t judge.
 This sold for $2.99 per container at the time of purchase, and it comes in three flavors: vanilla, chocolate, and mocha fudge.
 In my house, coffee = yuck, so I skipped the mocha fudge and bought just the vanilla and chocolate.